Dear readers of ADxS.org, please forgive the disruption.

 If the amygdala is inhibited by medication, the stress/ADHD symptoms also disappear.

-Whether this approach, e.g., using very low-dose anxiolytics such as trimipramine (initial daytime dosage 1 drop, target dosage less than 10 drops) could be helpful in ADHD should be evaluated.
-One ADHD sufferer reported a stress-reducing effect of 2 drops, and this person also reported good success on his ADHD-HI with minimal stimulant doses.
+Whether this approach, e.g. using very low-dose anxiolytics such as trimipramine (starting dosage during the day 1 drop, target dosage below 10 drops) could be helpful for ADHD should be evaluated.
+One ADHD sufferer reported a stress-reducing effect of 2 drops, with this person also reporting good success on his ADHD-HI with minimal stimulant doses.

 The amygdala receives information from many organs and systems about current stressors.